 SAPDBA can restore and back up an entire database or reset the database to a previous state.
 When you start a job, SAPDBA is automatically started.
-SAPDBA functions are determined by the properties that are set in util_par_file.
+SAPDBA functions are determined by the properties that are set in 'util_par_file'.

-For more information on setting util_par_file properties, see the section Configure Parameter File Settings in the "Installing the Option" chapter.
+For more information on setting 'util_par_file' properties, see the section 'Configure Parameter File Settings' in the chapter "Installing the Option."

-The following table describes the modules that are available for Oracle database administration:
+The following modules are available for Oracle database administration:

+BRBACKUP

+Brings database servers online or offline, checks the file status, and places database tablespaces into backup mode to maintain consistency.

+BRARCHIVE

-Module Function BRBACKUP Brings database servers online or offline, checks the file status, and places database tablespaces into backup mode to maintain consistency.
-BRARCHIVE Provides online and offline backup of control files, data files, and online redo log files as well as profiles and logs for backups.
-BRRESTORE Recovers database data files, control files, and online redo log files.
+Provides online and offline backup of control files, data files, and online redo log files as well as profiles and logs for backups.

+BRRESTORE

+Recovers database data files, control files, and online redo log files.
 Checks for available space prior to a restore while removing files that may be overwritten during the recovery.